Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Budget

 Considering the amount of time that we spend in bed, and the impact that quality sleep has on our overall health, purchasing a mattress that meets our needs is extremely important.
-However, considering that they can also be a major expenditure, it is important to do research to ensure that we are getting the best mattress for the money.
+However, considering that they can also be a major expenditure, doing the research beforehand can help ensure that we are getting the best mattress for the money.

 This is particularly important if you have a medical condition that could be made worse by a mattress that isn’t providing enough support.
 In this instance, you will want to try to get the best possible bed that your budget allows.